 Later, the architectural plan for the first permanent Catholic Church in Union County was completed.
 Two other significant changes happened.
 Deacon Larry Rossini was ordained in October 2016.
 On September 4, 2016 Blessed Teresa of Calcutta was declared a Saint and we officially became St. Teresa of Kolkata Catholic Church.

 Besides these steps of physical growth, we have been engaged in a variety of community social and outreach programs.
 Many folks have received their sacraments here from baptisms, first communion, confirmations to weddings and several funerals.
 Our faith formation program continues to grow every year.
 We have received new converts almost every year as well as new members.
-Some of our attendees are not Catholic and, through not official members, are very much a part of our church family.
+Some of our attendees are not Catholic and, though not official members, are very much a part of our church family.